The Ultimate From Scratch Sourdough Apple Pie Recipe

 Ingredients You’ll Need

-- Make sure your apple slices are as uniform in size as possible.
+- Apple Slices: Make sure your apple slices are as uniform in size as possible.
 Why?
 You don’t want some thick, crunchy apples and some thin mushy apples throughout the pie.
 You want them all to be tender, while still retaining some texture.
 Aim for about 1/4-inch-thick slices.
 For best texture, I definitely recommend peeling your apples, too.
 It is well worth the effort!

 How to Make Sourdough Apple Pie